daniyyell-dev/daniyyell-dev.github.io/_posts/Threat_Hunting/2024-10-08-Analyzing-AsyncRAT-Infection-Traffic-with-SELKS.md

 This case study also underscored the importance of platforms like SELKS in real-time network monitoring and threat detection.
 Advanced capabilities such as integrating Suricata alerts, tracking malicious SSL certificates, and correlating activities with MITRE ATT&CK techniques (such as Command and Control and Dynamic Resolution) greatly enhance the effectiveness of threat hunting and incident response.

-Ultimately, this analysis highlights how crucial it is to adopt tools that go beyond traditional network analysis, enabling defenders to respond swiftly and effectively to evolving cyber threats.
+Ultimately, this analysis highlights how crucial it is to adopt tools that go beyond manual network analysis, enabling defenders to respond swiftly and effectively to evolving cyber threats.

 ### References